JSensebe/jsensebe.github.io/projects/space-chimps.md

 To achieve the look and feel of my levels within DS hardware limits, I implemented several clever effects:

 #### **Billboarding distant asteroids**
-Used billboards for far asteroids to reduce geometry load while maintaining depth.
+The system couldn’t render the number of asteroids I wanted as real geometry, so distant asteroids were rendered as billboards — 2D sprites that always face the camera — preserving depth while reducing geometry load.

 #### **Smoke effects using fog + transparency without a framebuffer**
 The DS has **no framebuffer**, so normal blending isn’t possible.
-I simulated smoke using fog and transparency tricks that worked within hardware constraints.
+I simulated smoke using fog and billboard transparency tricks that worked within hardware constraints.

-#### **Space warp sequence using texture modulation**
+#### **Space‑warp sequence using texture modulation**
 By stretching and modulating a few abstract textures, I created many variations for the warp effect without additional memory cost.

 These techniques allowed visually rich scenes on extremely limited hardware.